StreisandEffect/streisand/README.md

 4. Once login information and API keys are entered, Streisand will begin spinning up a new remote server.
 5. Wait for the setup to complete (this usually takes around ten minutes) and look for the corresponding files in the 'generated-docs' folder in the Streisand repository directory.
 The HTML file will explain how to connect to the Gateway over SSL, or via the Tor hidden service.
 All instructions, files, mirrored clients, and keys for the new server can then be found on the Gateway.
 You are all done!

+### Running Streisand to Provision Localhost (Advanced) ###

+If you can not run Streisand in the normal manner (running from your client home machine/laptop to configure a remote server) Streisand supports a local provisioning mode.
+Simply choose "Localhost (Advanced)" from the menu after running `./streisand`.

+**Note:** Running Streisand against localhost can be a destructive action!
+You will be potentially overwriting configuration files and must be certain that you are affecting the correct machine.

-### Running Streisand on Other Providers ###
+### Running Streisand on Other Providers (Advanced) ###

-You can also run Streisand on any number of new Ubuntu 16.04 servers.
+You can also run Streisand on new Ubuntu 16.04 server.
 Dedicated hardware?
 Great!
 Esoteric cloud provider?
 Awesome!
-To do this, simply edit the `inventory` file and uncomment the final two lines.
-Replace the sample IP with the address (or addresses) of the servers you wish to configure.
-Make sure you read through all of the documentation in the `inventory` file and update the `ansible.cfg` file if necessary.
-Then run the Streisand playbook directly:

-    ansible-playbook playbooks/streisand.yml
+To do so, simply choose "Existing Server (Advanced)" from the menu after running `./streisand` and provide the IP address of the existing server when prompted.

-The servers should be accessible using SSH keys, and *root* is used as the connecting user by default (though this is simple to change while editing the inventory file).
+The server must be accessible using the `$HOME/id_rsa` SSH Key, and *root* is used as the connecting user by default.
+If your provider requires you to SSH with a different user than root (e.g. `ubuntu`) specify the `ANSIBLE_SSH_USER` environmental variable (e.g. `ANSIBLE_SSH_USER=ubuntu`) when you run `./streisand`.

+**Note:** Running Streisand against an existing server can be a destructive action!
+You will be potentially overwriting configuration files and must be certain that you are affecting the correct machine.

 Upcoming Features
 -----------------